threefoldfoundation/info_sdk/src/10. Marketplace/4to6gateway.md

 ![4to6gw_1](./img/4to6gw_1.png)

 #### Set Public Key (Optional)
-You can leave it empty in which case a keypair will be automatically generated.
+You could leave it empty in which case a keypair will be automatically generated.

 ![4to6gw_2](./img/4to6gw_2.png)